ChandimaHerath/REACT-NATIVE-BOILERPLATE/README.md

 Type source $HOME/.bash_profile for bash or source $HOME/.zprofile to load the config into your current shell.
 Verify that ANDROID_SDK_ROOT has been set by running echo $ANDROID_SDK_ROOT and the appropriate directories have been added to your path by running echo $PATH.

+### 1.2.4.
+Add platform-tools to Path (Only for Windos)

+ 1. Open the Windows Control Panel.
+ 2. Click on User Accounts, then click User Accounts again
+ 3. Click on Change my environment variables
+ 4. Select the Path variable.
+ 5. Click Edit.
+ 6. Click New and add the path to platform-tools to the list.

+**The default location for this folder is:**

+    %LOCALAPPDATA%\Android\Sdk\platform-tools

 ## 2. Boilerplate Setup

 To work with this boilerplate, you have to download it.
 So follow these instructions to setup the boilerplate for customization.